1Rico/hakaselabs.github.io/_posts/2017-05-17-object-oriented-programming-in-php-the-easy-way.md

 ### Better Code Management
 With OOP, you can manage your files within your application easily, by making use of autoloading.

-A typical Procedual dependencies script may look as such:
+A typical procedural dependencies script may look as such:
 ```php
 <?php
 require_once "php-includes/connect.php"